 Context: when to use OFFE and in which sequence in which cases ?

-No feedback received, item carried forward.
+The correct usage would rather be to use it seq.
+D as it is not clear why OFFE would be valid for one option in particular.
+However, it would be useful to investigate why or when it is used in seq.
+E as the FIN MT data figures shows it is used quite frequently (ratio 1/5 compared to the usage in D).

 Action: NMPGs to confirm if they use it in their country and, if so, whether it’s used in D or E.

 AOB